stanford-ssi/satellites-teensyMasterSlave/README.md

 - Chip select must cycle between commands
 - Interrupts on command read and response sent

-SPI2: blocking writes to mirror driver.
-This should be moved to interrupts, as per SPI0
+SPI2: interrupt-based writes to the high-voltage mirror driver

-Slave can handle continuous sampling indefinitely, with some hiccups after long operation uint32s insufficient after long-term logging (1 hour).
-Payload should not be powered on for longer than a few minutes
+Slave can handle continuous sampling indefinitely, with some hiccups after long operation uint32s for telemetry overflow long-term logging (1 hour), but the payload should not be powered on for longer than a few minutes.
+The overflow doesn't cause any internal error

+Common functions:
+- setup() functions are called once upon initialization
+- enter() and leave() functions are called before entering and after exiting a state when commanded by the host
+- Heartbeat() functions print internal telemetry at regular intervals (<= 1Hz) for debugging

 * Known issues: